 As a result, continued education is essential to the nostalgia of Florida's tourist attractions.

 In 1970, after Alfred Hair's death, Doretha eventually relocated her family to New Jersey.
-In 2009, forty years later, Doretha returned to Fort Pierce on visits, where she joined the first initial Highwaymen 501c3 organization as a board member and attended as her schedule permitted.
-After retirement, Doretha made Fort Pierce her home permanently.
+In 2009, forty years later, Doretha returned to Fort Pierce on visits, where she joined the first historic Highwaymen 501c3 organization as a board member.
+She attended as her schedule permitted.
+After retirement, Doretha once again made Fort Pierce her home permanently.

 However, the group dynamics were contentious, and their ideologies of seniority, traditions, and values differentiated from those of the 2009 first 501(c)3 elected President MaryAnn Carroll, who was typically inclusive of the 2nd Generation.